MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-api-user-identifier-guidance.md

 ### GetMigrationJobStatus

 This method queries the queue status for the specified migration job.
-It is an optional check after calling the CreateMigrationJob method.
+It's an optional check after calling the CreateMigrationJob method.
 Once the migration job has completed, it will no longer show up in the queue and the notification queue and/or log output should be checked for detailed status.

 #### Syntax